Logo

 John Denver was a guest star on The Muppet Show, the beginning of the lifelong friendship between John Denver and Jim Henson that spawned two television specials with the Muppets, A Christmas Together and Rocky Mountain Holiday.

-John Denver tried acting, appearing in "The Colorado Cattle Caper" episode of the McCloud television series in February 1974.
+John Denver tried acting, appearing in "The Camerons are a Special Clan" episode of the Owen Marshall, Counselor at Law television series in October 1973 and "The Colorado Cattle Caper" episode of the McCloud television series in February 1974.

-John Denver hosted the Grammy Awards five times in the 1970s and 1980s, and guest-hosted The Tonight Show on multiple occasions.
+John Denver hosted the Grammy Awards five times in the 1970s and 1980s, and guest-hosted The Tonight Show on several occasions.

 In 1977, Denver co-founded The Hunger Project with Werner Erhard and Robert W Fuller.